 Permanency options

-CASs currently consider a continuum of permanency options for children and youth in their care.
-The vast majority of children receiving services from CASs remain with their families of origin (admission prevention).
-When children and youth are not able to find permanency with their families of origin because of ongoing protection concerns, CASs will consider the following other permanency options: kinship service, kinship care, customary care, legal custody, adoption, and transition to adulthood.
+Child welfare agencies currently consider a continuum of permanency options for children and youth in their care.
+The vast majority of children receiving services from child welfare agencies remain with their families of origin (admission prevention).
+When children and youth are not able to find permanency with their families of origin because of ongoing protection concerns, child welfare agencies will consider the following other permanency options: kinship service, kinship care, customary care, legal custody, adoption, and transition to adulthood.

 In some instances, permanency also includes long-term foster care.
-Not all children who are in the care of a CAS are suited for or interested in adoption, kinship care, or legal custody.
-For many of these children, permanency and a sense of belonging are found with their long-term foster families.
-These permanency options are based on the recognition that there are many paths to long-lasting relationships, and that there is no one right answer for every child.
+Permanency options are based on the recognition that there are many paths to long-lasting relationships, and that there is no one right answer for every child.

 Permanency and the Performance Indicators Project